joewil08/WeatherApp/README.md

 ## Installation

-To run the Weather Desktop App, follow these steps:
+To run the application, follow these steps:

 1. Clone this repository: `git clone https://github.com/joewil08/WeatherApp.git`
 2. Obtain and paste your API key using the above instructions